mayurjadhav/docker/README.md

 Installation

+1. Download the docker from this repositiory
-1. Unzip the file
+2. Unzip the file
-2. Cd into the directory
+3. Cd into the directory
-3. Create directory alm-drupal/docroot
+4. Create directory alm-drupal/docroot
-3. Copy the application files into alm-docroot/docroot/
+5. Copy the application files into alm-docroot/docroot/
-4. Run the command “docker-compose up”
+6. Run the command “docker-compose up”
-5. Open browser and it hit http://localhost:80
+7. Open browser and it hit http://localhost:80